-If you have been charged with domestic vandalism in Rhode Island, you should contact the RI Domestic Vandalism Lawyers at Marin and Barrett, Inc. right away.
+If you have been charged with domestic vandalism in Rhode Island, you should contact the RI Domestic Vandalism Lawyers at the Marin, Barrett, and Murphy Law Firm right away.
 You are facing a criminal conviction with a sentence including hundreds of dollars in fines, up to 100 hours of community service, probation, and up to one year in jail.
 When a Police Department charges vandalism as a domestic violence crime, a criminal conviction carries mandatory attendance at a lengthy Batterers Intervention Program appropriate to address the violent behavior.

 Rhode Island Domestic Vandalism Lawyers

 We take our job as a Rhode Island Domestic Vandalism Lawyers very seriously, and we work relentlessly to achieve the very best result for our clients in and out of court.
 We strongly believe that a well-planned defense strategy and the assistance of an experienced and skillful Rhode Island Domestic Vandalism Lawyer can make all the difference between a criminal conviction - and a verdict of “not guilty.”

 Don't face domestic vandalism charges alone.
 Contact us today for a free consultation and get the skilled defense you need!

 Understanding Domestic Vandalism Charges in Rhode Island